xai-bio/bayesian-therapeutcs-engine/README.md

 **Bayesian Network.Rproj**: Run the code as an R Project in RStudio.

-**Bayesian_network.R**: Code to build skeleton Bayesian network and probability distribution calculations
+**Bayesian_network.R**: Code to build Bayesian network and probability distribution calculations

 **Functions.R**: implementations of many functions used by Bayesian_network.R